cerb/cerb.github.io/_docs/getting_started/mail.md

 {% endraw %}
 {% endhighlight %}

 When workers are composing a message, their signature is represented by a `#signature` marker.
 This a special kind of placeholder that serves several purposes.
 First, the signature marker declutters the outgoing message by not showing a worker their own signature in every message.
-More importantly, it allows the signature to be moved or modified by plugins, HTML templates, and Virtual Attendants.
+More importantly, it allows the signature to be moved or modified by plugins, HTML templates, and bots.

 You may recall that sender addresses provide a default signature for outgoing messages.
 That is called a _default_ signature because buckets and HTML templates can provide alternate signatures to be used instead.